-Policy Changes or Waivers.
-The terms and provisions of this policy may be changed, at any time, without the consent of the Covered Persons or anyone else with a beneficial interest in it.
-MetLife will issue amendments or endorsements to effect such changes.
+Changes to the policy may be made without the consent of the Certificateholders or anyone else with a beneficial interest in it.
 MetLife will only make changes that are consistent with applicable law.
-An amendment or endorsement will not affect the insurance provided under certificates issued before the effective date of the change, unless retroactivity is consistent with applicable law.
+An amendment or endorsement may be effective retroactively if such retroactivity is not prohibited by applicable law.

-An officer of MetLife must approve in Writing any change or waiver of the terms and provisions of this policy.
-A sales representative, or other MetLife employee, who is not an officer of MetLife does not have MetLife's authority to approve such changes or waivers.
-A change or waiver will be evidenced by an amendment Signed by an officer of MetLife and the Policyholder or an endorsement Signed by an officer of MetLife.
+An officer of MetLife must approve in Writing any waiver of the terms and provisions of this policy.

+A sales representative or other MetLife employee, who is not an officer of MetLife does not have MetLife's authority to approve changes or waivers.
 A copy of the amendment or endorsement will be provided to the Policyholder for attachment to this policy.

-Incontestability: Statements Made by the Policyholder.
+Incontestability: Statements Made by the Policyholder

 Any statement made by the Policyholder will be considered a representation and not a warranty.
+MetLife will not use such a statement to contest insurance after such insurance has been in force for 2 years from its effective date except for nonpayment of premiums.
 MetLife will not use such statement to avoid insurance, reduce benefits or defend a claim unless it is contained in a Written application.
-MetLife will not use such statement to contest insurance after it has been in force for 2 years from its effective date, or date of last reinstatement, unless the statement is fraudulent.